 5.What is the difference between IRS direct pay and EFTPS?

 Good question.
-Yes, a taxpayer can pay taxes using the Direct Pay which is also a free online method of payment Like EFTPS, Direct Pay is a free online payment system.
+Yes, a taxpayer can pay taxes using Direct Pay which is also a free online method of payment Like Electronic Federal Tax Payment System, Direct Pay is a free online payment system.
 Click image for FAQs on IRS Direct Pay.
-And also like EFTPS, Direct Pay will take money from your designated checking or savings account to cover your tax bill.
+And also like Electronic Federal Tax Payment System, Direct Pay will take money from your designated checking or savings account to cover your tax bill.
 But unlike EFTPS, Direct Pay is available without having to pre-register.

-When you successfully enrolled to EFTPS, you will be given the 4-digit EFTPS PIN and the password.
+When you successfully enrolled in Electronic Federal Tax Payment System, you will be given the 4-digit PIN and the password.
 Both credentials are required when e-paying your 940 and 941/944.

-You can cancel the EFTPS payments if the payment is more than two business days before the payment is scheduled to be made.
-For this go to EFTPS website, login and click on Payments from the home page.
+You can cancel the payments if the payment is more than two business days before the payment is scheduled to be made.
+For this go to the payment website, log in and then click on Payments from the home page.
 Then, click Cancel a Tax Payment on the left menu, and follow the onscreen instructions.

 Which Taxes Can I Pay with EFTPS?

 Electronic Federal Tax Payment System can be used to make the following types of tax payments